Cultural depictions of turtles: Ancient Mesopotamia

 In ancient Mesopotamia, the turtle was associated with the god Enki and was used on kudurrus as one of Enki's symbols.
 In the myth of Ninurta and the Turtle, Enki thwarts an attempt by the god Ninurta to seize absolute power by creating a giant turtle and releasing it behind Ninurta, so it bites the hero's ankle.
 As they struggle, the turtle digs a pit with its claws, which both of them fall into.
 Enki gloats over Ninurta's defeat.
 The heron and the turtle is an ancient Sumerian story that has survived to this day.

 Ancient Greece and Rome

 One of Aesop's fables is The Tortoise and the Hare.

 The tortoise was the symbol of the ancient Greek city of Aegina, on the island by the same name: the seal and coins of the city shows images of tortoises.
 The word Chelonian comes from the Greek Chelone, a tortoise god.
 The tortoise was a fertility symbol in Greek and Roman times, and an attribute of Aphrodite/Venus.

 Aphrodite Ourania, is draped rather than nude Aphrodite with her foot resting on a tortoise at Musée du Louvre.

 The playwright Aeschylus was said to have been killed by a tortoise dropped by a bird.

 A massive sea turtle is used by the bandit Sciron to dispose of his victims after he pushes them into the sea.
-He [Sciron] is defeated by Theseus pushing him into the sea.
+Sciron is defeated by Theseus pushing him into the sea before being eaten by the turtle.

+In Hermes' origin story, the Homeric Hymn to Hermes, Hermes invented the Lyre by killing a turtle or a tortoises and using its shell.

+In the account of Zeus and Hera's wedding, the nymph Chelone, was disinclined to leave her house to attend, so Zeus, or Hermes on Zeus' behalf, threw Chelone and her house, which stood on the bank of a river, into the water, and transformed her into a lazy tortoise, who had henceforth to carry her house on her back, to punish her.